btroncone/ngrx-examples/README.md

 Request sample inventory, add and remove items from shopping cart, checkout.
 #####Demonstrates
 1. Multiple Reducers
-2. Handling effects with store-saga
+2. Handling effects with @ngrx/effects
 3. Creating and applying selectors for state projection with `let`

 ### Real World - In Progress!